-Clemson has produced 54 NFL Draft picks during its current streak of 11 consecutive 10-win seasons, the sixth-most picks from a single school dating back to the 2011 college football season (2012 NFL Draft).
+Clemson has produced 56 NFL Draft picks during its current streak of 12 consecutive 10-win seasons, the seventh-most picks from a single school dating back to the 2011 college football season (2012 NFL Draft).

 NFL DRAFT PICKS SINCE 2011 SEASON (2012 NFL DRAFT)

-Clemson has produced at least five selections in each of the last three NFL Drafts, including six selections in 2019, seven selections in 2020 and five selections in 2021.
-Clemson’s current streak of three consecutive drafts with at least five picks is one shy of the longest streak in school history, set from 2014-17.
+Clemson has produced at least five selections in three of the last four NFL Drafts, including six selections in 2019, seven selections in 2020 and five selections in 2021.
+Clemson’s streak of three consecutive drafts with at least five picks from 2019-21 one shy of the longest streak in school history, set from 2014-17.

-Clemson is one of only four schools to have had at least five selections in a draft at least seven times in the last eight years.
+Only two schools have had at least five draft picks selected in a single draft more times than Clemson (seven) in the last nine years.

 DRAFTS WITH 5+ PICKS (SINCE 2014 NFL DRAFT)

 SCHOOL: YEARS1t) Alabama: 91t) Ohio State: 93t) Clemson: 73t) Florida: 73t) Georgia: 73t) LSU: 77) Penn State: 68t) Michigan: 58t) Stanford: 58t) Notre Dame: 58t) UCLA: 5